Scaling Dam Sailing Club Bye-laws

 9.5.
-Other than in an emergency or by agreement with the landlord (Northubrian Water Ltd), wading, paddling or swimming is not permitted except for purposes of normal sailing activities including launching and beaching on the shore area in front of the clubhouse.
+Other than in an emergency or by agreement with the landlord (Northumbrian Water Ltd), wading, paddling or swimming is not permitted except for purposes of normal sailing activities including launching and beaching on the shore area in front of the clubhouse.

 10. Clubhouse and Grounds

 10.1.
-Clubhouse facilities shall only be available when there is a nominated duty officer or person authorised by the Main Committee on duty
+Clubhouse facilities shall only be available when there is a nominated Duty Officer or person authorised by the Main Committee on duty

 10.2.
 Persons dressed in sailing clothing are not allowed on the carpeted area and soft furniture.